Yandex Cloud

 Which ClickHouse® version does Managed Service for ClickHouse® use?Which ClickHouse® version does Managed Service for ClickHouse® use?

-Managed Service for ClickHouse® uses some of the latest stable versions of ClickHouse®.
+Managed Service for ClickHouse® uses multiple latest stable versions of ClickHouse®.
 For more information, see ClickHouse® versioning policy.

 Which ClickHouse® version should I choose?Which ClickHouse® version should I choose?